atrocore/atrocore/README.md

       ```
       * * * * * /usr/bin/php /var/www/my-atrocore-project/index.php cron
       ```
 5. Create MySQL database and user.
 User must have all privileges for database.
-You can create database and user with all privileges by running:
+You can create database and user with all privileges by executing next few commands:

      Connect to mysql:
      ```